YounesAmeziane/data-quality/README.md

 5. Fallback: flag if single-step change ≥ 50% when baseline is thin (< 3 snapshots) or has zero variance
 6. Save result to `dbo.row_count_runs` and append new snapshot

-The adaptive window means normal organic growth is absorbed — only sudden aggressive changes are flagged.
+The adaptive baseline means normal organic growth is absorbed — only sudden aggressive changes are flagged.

 ---